Lun75/Listen-Up-Web-to-Podcast-Convertor-V1/README.md

 **Google Cloud automatically disables API keys detected in public repositories.
 To test the fully functional extension with API keys, please contact me:**

 **Email**: dialina1125@gmail.com
-I will provide you with a complete working extension package (zip file) with API keys pre-configured and its ready to load and test immediately.
+I will provide you API keys pre-configured and its ready to load and test immediately.

 **This repository contains placeholder API keys for security reasons.**
 To prevent API key leaks and service disruption, the actual working API keys have been removed from this public repository.